pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/03-local-dev.md

 integration: [--]
 ---

 This section provides information on how to set up local development for your project.
+This content is intended for advanced users who prefer to work in a local development environment outside of the Pantheon dashboard.

 ## Before You Begin